GMS (NYSE:GMS) Rating Increased to Outperform at Raymond James

-Raymond James upgraded shares of GMS (NYSE:GMS) from a market perform rating to an outperform rating in a report published on Monday, Analyst Ratings Network reports.
-Raymond James currently has $72.00 price target on the stock.
+Raymond James upgraded shares of GMS (NYSE:GMS) from a market perform rating to an outperform rating in a research report sent to investors on Monday morning, PriceTargets.com reports.
+The firm currently has $72.00 price objective on the stock.

-A number of other brokerages have also weighed in on GMS.
-Robert W. Baird lifted their price target on shares of GMS from $62.00 to $68.00 and gave the company an outperform rating in a report on Friday, December 3rd.
+GMS has been the subject of several other reports.
+Royal Bank of Canada increased their price target on shares of GMS from $61.00 to $68.00 and gave the stock an outperform rating in a report on Friday, December 3rd.
+Robert W. Baird increased their price target on shares of GMS from $62.00 to $68.00 and gave the stock an outperform rating in a report on Friday, December 3rd.
 They noted that the move was a valuation call.
-Truist raised their target price on shares of GMS from $52.00 to $62.00 and gave the company a buy rating in a research note on Friday, September 3rd.
-Zacks Investment Research downgraded shares of GMS from a strong-buy rating to a hold rating in a research note on Tuesday, November 2nd.
-Truist Securities raised their target price on shares of GMS from $52.00 to $62.00 and gave the company a buy rating in a research note on Friday, September 3rd.
-Finally, Barclays raised their target price on shares of GMS from $56.00 to $61.00 and gave the company an equal weight rating in a research note on Friday, December 3rd.
-One investment analyst has rated the stock with a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Buy and an average target price of $64.88.
+Truist Securities increased their target price on shares of GMS from $52.00 to $62.00 and gave the company a buy rating in a report on Friday, September 3rd.
+Barclays increased their target price on shares of GMS from $56.00 to $61.00 and gave the company an equal weight rating in a report on Friday, December 3rd.
+Finally, Zacks Investment Research cut shares of GMS from a strong-buy rating to a hold rating in a report on Tuesday, November 2nd.
+One equities research analyst has rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the company.
+According to MarketBeat, GMS currently has an average rating of Buy and a consensus target price of $64.88.

-In related news, major shareholder Coliseum Capital Management, L bought 89,247 shares of the company’s stock in a transaction dated Monday, September 20th.
-The stock was bought at an average price of $43.12 per share, with a total value of $3,848,330.64.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Peter C. Browning sold 22,856 shares of GMS stock in a transaction dated Wednesday, September 15th.
-The shares were sold at an average price of $46.56, for a total transaction of $1,064,175.36.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 101,368 shares of company stock worth $5,617,255 in the last ninety days.
-1.40% of the stock is currently owned by insiders.
+In related news, CEO John C. Turner, Jr. sold 56,561 shares of the firm’s stock in a transaction that occurred on Monday, December 6th.
+The shares were sold at an average price of $58.74, for a total transaction of $3,322,393.14.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, major shareholder Coliseum Capital Management, L bought 89,247 shares of the firm’s stock in a transaction that occurred on Monday, September 20th.
+The shares were purchased at an average price of $43.12 per share, for a total transaction of $3,848,330.64.
+The disclosure for this purchase can be found here.
+Over the last three months, insiders have sold 101,368 shares of company stock valued at $5,617,255.
+Corporate insiders own 1.40% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-US Bancorp DE boosted its holdings in shares of GMS by 275.7% in the 2nd quarter.
-US Bancorp DE now owns 541 shares of the company’s stock valued at $26,000 after buying an additional 397 shares during the period.
-FORA Capital LLC boosted its holdings in shares of GMS by 142.0% in the 2nd quarter.
-FORA Capital LLC now owns 1,111 shares of the company’s stock valued at $53,000 after buying an additional 652 shares during the period.
-USA Financial Portformulas Corp acquired a new position in shares of GMS in the 3rd quarter valued at about $53,000.
-Meeder Asset Management Inc. boosted its holdings in shares of GMS by 15,722.2% in the 3rd quarter.
-Meeder Asset Management Inc. now owns 1,424 shares of the company’s stock valued at $63,000 after buying an additional 1,415 shares during the period.
-Finally, Virtu Financial LLC acquired a new position in GMS during the 2nd quarter valued at about $201,000.
-97.74% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently made changes to their positions in GMS.
+FMR LLC boosted its holdings in shares of GMS by 34.7% in the 2nd quarter.
+FMR LLC now owns 3,325,169 shares of the company’s stock valued at $160,074,000 after purchasing an additional 857,486 shares during the last quarter.
+Federated Hermes Inc. raised its stake in shares of GMS by 31.1% in the 2nd quarter.
+Federated Hermes Inc. now owns 1,931,887 shares of the company’s stock valued at $93,001,000 after acquiring an additional 458,110 shares during the period.
+Coliseum Capital Management LLC raised its stake in shares of GMS by 9.1% in the 2nd quarter.
+Coliseum Capital Management LLC now owns 4,963,943 shares of the company’s stock valued at $238,964,000 after acquiring an additional 414,950 shares during the period.
+American Century Companies Inc. raised its stake in shares of GMS by 35.4% in the 2nd quarter.
+American Century Companies Inc. now owns 1,487,027 shares of the company’s stock valued at $71,585,000 after acquiring an additional 388,429 shares during the period.
+Finally, SG Capital Management LLC raised its stake in shares of GMS by 317.2% in the 2nd quarter.
+SG Capital Management LLC now owns 200,402 shares of the company’s stock valued at $9,647,000 after acquiring an additional 152,366 shares during the period.
+Institutional investors own 97.74% of the company’s stock.

 GMS, Inc is a holding company, which engages in the distribution of wallboard and suspended ceilings systems and complementary interior construction products.
 It operates through the following segments: Geographic Divisions, Other, and Corporate.
 The firm offers ceilings products, including suspended mineral fibers, soft fibers, and metal ceiling systems primarily used in offices, hotels, hospitals, retail facilities, schools, and various other commercial and institutional buildings.